darya/framework/README.md

 ## Installation

-Use [composer](https://getcomposer.org) to install the `darya/framework`
+Use [Composer](https://getcomposer.org) to install the `darya/framework`
 package.

 Otherwise just clone this repository into a directory such as `/vendor/darya/framework`.

-After this, you'll want to make use of a class autoloader to save you from having to manually include every class.
-You can use composer's autoloader or the autoloader that Darya provides.
+After this, you'll want to make use of a class autoloader to save you from manually including classes.

+You can use Composer's autoloader or the autoloader that Darya provides.

 ### Composer's autoloader
 ```php